 Khurrum Awan is a commercial and constitutional litigator in Miller Thomson’s Regina office.
-His commercial litigation experience includes acting on a variety of contractual disputes, construction claims, defective product claims and class actions, where he has served as counsel on some of the leading cases in Saskatchewan.
-Khurrum has significant experience working with insurance defence clients in settling and defending a broad range of commercial disputes.
+His commercial litigation experience includes acting on a variety of contractual disputes, construction claims, defective product claims and class actions.
+Khurrum has significant experience working with insurers, crown corporations, as well as agricultural manufacturers, lessors and producers in pursuing and defending a broad range of commercial disputes.

-Khurrum’s practice also includes all areas of constitutional law.
-He has served as counsel to crown corporations and public school boards in defending and pursuing public interest Charter claims.
-He has advised administrative tribunals on procedural fairness requirements, and crown corporations on legislative requirements in various areas, including occupational health and safety, statutory charges, privacy and information sharing, and appointment and dismissal of directors and employees.
+Khurrum’s practice also includes all areas of public law.
+He has served as counsel to crown corporations and public school boards in defending and pursuing public interest constitutional litigation, and as counsel to Saskatchewan’s farmers on a constitutional reference regarding the federal carbon pricing legislation.
+He has advised administrative tribunals and crown corporations on procedural fairness requirements and legislative compliance in various areas, including occupational health and safety, statutory charges, and privacy and information sharing.
+Khurrum has also acted for clients on judicial reviews of tribunal decisions.

-Khurrum has a variety of litigation experience, including trials, appeals and chambers applications before the Saskatchewan Court of Queen’s Bench and the Saskatchewan Court of Appeal.
+Khurrum has a variety of litigation experience, including trials, appeals, class action certification applications and chambers applications before the Saskatchewan Court of Queen’s Bench, the Saskatchewan Court of Appeal, and the Alberta Court of Queen’s Bench.

 Professional achievements & leadership